Algeria toll rises as attack claimed for al Qaeda

 The fighters swooped out of the desert and seized the base on Wednesday, capturing a plant that produces 10 percent of Algeria's natural gas exports, as well as a nearby residential barracks.

-They demanded an end to French air strikes against Islamist fighters in neighbouring Mali that had begun five days earlier.
-However, U.S. and European officials doubt such a complex raid could have been organised quickly enough to have been conceived as a direct response to the French military intervention.
+They demanded an end to French air strikes against Islamist fighters in neighboring Mali that had begun five days earlier.
+However, U.S. and European officials doubt such a complex raid could have been organized quickly enough to have been conceived as a direct response to the French military intervention.

 The siege turned bloody on Thursday when the Algerian army opened fire saying fighters were trying to escape with their prisoners.
 Survivors said Algerian forces blasted several trucks in a convoy carrying both hostages and their captors.